Review: Doctor Sleep Is A Conflicted And Unwieldy Sequel

 Dan Torrance (Ewan McGregor), to no shock, harbors deep psychological wounds after his experience at the Overlook Hotel.
 Now an adult, he numbs his “Shining” with hopelessness and liquor.
 The thing is, Dan wants to better himself.
 One bus ride later and he’s under the care of a newfound friend and AA sponsor, Billy Freeman (Cliff Curtis), but this is also where he begins receiving telepathic messages from Abra Stone (Kyliegh Curran).
 The child’s shine abilities are so strong that she witnesses roaming quasi-immortals known as the True Knot – lead by Rose “The Hat” (Rebecca Ferguson) – who feed off the “steam” of another shining child.
 Can Dan embrace his stashed-away gifts, retain sobriety, and keep Abra safe when Rose senses the superpowered shiner?

 Flanagan’s softest touches are his strongest.
 Creating poetic beauty out of morbid themes such as death, or tracking Dan’s alcohol reliance and subsequent redemption.
 Flanagan’s emphasis is on darkened themes rooted in human conditions versus monster cinema or, say, slasher villains.
-Doctor Sleep takes its sweet, sluggish time establishing Dan’s sloven New Jersey rut, slugging bottles of whiskey and stealing money from pregnant one-night stands.
+Doctor Sleep takes its sweet, sluggish time establishing Dan’s sloven New Jersey rut, chugging bottles of whiskey and stealing money from one-night stands (with children).
 Dan’s mental nurturing is not without substance(s), but beats redundant depressions into an obvious and well-beyond-noted state.

 Horror doesn’t exist in ghosts popping around corners or bloody squeals, but lingering pains from experiences past.
 Greedy ghouls harvesting “steam” from screeching victims, or their translucent “cycling” as mortality regains its grip on Rose’s malnourished clan.
 An otherworldly duel between Abra and Rose within the confines of one’s mind does repurpose Flanagan’s gruesome “degloving” effect from Gerald’s Game, but terrorization is often of a troubled psyche.
 As “Knotters” (patent pending) convulse, their skeletal and muscular insides flashing visibility, it’s a nifty trick that never gets squeamish yet conveys the fears in passing over.
 Flanagan’s not lost these fantastical touches.